sharetribe/flex-docs/src/docs/background/payments-overview/index.md

 ### Where can I use Stripe?

-In order to use Stripe on your marketplace, your platform needs to be in a Stripe-supported country.
+In order to use Stripe on your marketplace, your platform account needs to be in a Stripe-supported country.
 The platform country then determines in which countries the platform can create Connect accounts, i.e. where your marketplace's users can be from.
-Check
-[Stripe's own documentation](https://stripe.com/docs/connect/custom-accounts#requirements)
-for the most up-to-date requirements for your marketplace country.
+Check [Stripe's own documentation](https://stripe.com/docs/connect/custom-accounts#requirements) for the most up-to-date requirements for your marketplace country.